A New Method for Multi-Bit and Qudit Transfer Based on Commensurate Waveguide Arrays: Method

-Note that for any eigenspectrum given by $n_1$ and $n_2$ an infinite number of chains can be constructed by choosing different $s$ and $\epsilon_{1,2}$.
+Note that for any eigenspectrum given by $n_1$ and $n_2$ an infinite number of arrays can be constructed by choosing different $s$ and $\epsilon_{1,2}$.
 Not all values of $s$ will give real values for the $a_i$.
 However, all will give eigenvalues with the ratios $\{\pm n_1, \pm n_2\}$.

 An interesting example occurs when we choose degenerate eigenvalues, $n_1=n_2$.
-Then we are forced to choose $s=0$ and hence $a_2=0$, meaning that the chain decomposes into two 2-element chains with the same coupling coefficients $a_1=a_3$.
+Then we are forced to choose $s=0$ and hence $a_2=0$, meaning that the array decomposes into two 2-waveguide arrays with the same coupling coefficients $a_1=a_3$.